jeromecy/Bayesian-Inference-of-Spatially-Correlated-Random-Parameters-for-On-farm-Experiment/README.md

 ## Overview

 This repository contains the code and data for the paper titled "Bayesian inference of spatially correlated random parameters for on-farm experiment" published in Field Crops Research.
-The paper can be accessed here.
+The paper can be accessed at https://doi.org/10.1016/j.fcr.2022.108477.

 ## Abstract